Brick Dimensions: Complete Guide to Standard Sizes

 Why Brick Dimensions Matter in Construction

-In Maryland, where seasonal temperature changes cause expansion and contraction, proper brick sizing also supports long-term durability.
+In climates like Maryland, where seasonal temperature changes cause expansion and contraction, consistent brick sizing helps reduce cracking and long-term structural issues.

 Standard Modular Brick (Actual Size)